kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Word choice

+Use the following guidelines to select the right word based on context.

 | Word in question | How to use it
 | ---------------- | -------------
 | affect, effect	| Use *affect* as a verb and use *effect* as a noun.